bhagathcheela/bhagathcheela.github.io/index.md

 - Technical writing in design specifics, manuals, test reports, and operational manuals
 - Project management and leadership in prolonged projects

 Please reach out to me if you would like to know more about me and my projects.
-If you like to call me up or grab a drink, do reach me out at [this link.] (https://calendly.com/bhagathcheela/casual-meetup)
+If you like to call me up or grab a drink, do reach me out at [this link] (https://calendly.com/bhagathcheela/casual-meetup)